sal55/langs/MyLangs/readme.md

 ### Building My Compilers

 I'll give a demo of how it looks.
-First, I will use a special feature of mm.exe to create a single-file amalgamation of a project's source files, which turn multiple .m and support files into one .ma files.
+First, I will use a special feature of mm.exe to create a single-file amalgamation of a project's source files, which turns multiple .m and support files into one .ma file.
 If I put those .ma files into one place, they look like this:
 ```
 C:\demo>dir *.ma
 10/10/2021  15:44           247,276 aa.ma